CharlesCalzia/vertical-explorer/README.md

 ### Example Output

-An example of the generated PDF report can be found in the repository as [Verticals Research Report](Verticals Research Report.pdf).
+An example of the generated PDF report can be found in the repository [here](research_report.pdf).

 ## License